tesserae/apitess/mkdocs-site/docs/endpoints/multitexts-uuid.md

 |`per_page`|Any positive integer, specifying the maximum number of original Tesserae results requested.|
 |`page_number`|Any non-negative integer, with the first page starting at 0.|

-Note that these paging options correspond to the result from the original Tesserae search on which this multitext search is based.
-For more information, see [`/parallels/<uuid>/`](parallels-uuid.md).
+Note that these paging options correspond to the results from the original Tesserae search on which this multitext search is based.
+For more information on how these URL query strings are used to restrict the original search results retrieved, see [`/parallels/<uuid>/`](parallels-uuid.md).

 ### Response